Home » Type » Soups + Stews » Cuban Black Bean Soup

 I had the weekend off and decided to make this vegan black bean soup.
 I’ve wanted to make this soup for some time and am so happy to finally add it to the recipe collection.

 Black beans are a ‘superfood’ containing good amounts of fiber, protein, and other trace minerals important to good health.
-They are an ingredient I want to incorporate more of into my diet, and this Cuban black bean soup is a great recipe for that.
+I want to incorporate more of them into my diet, and this Cuban black bean soup is a great recipe for that.

 For this recipe, you will need to begin a day ahead by soaking the dried black beans.
 I have also included a shorter version, using canned black beans, for those who would rather have it ready within 1 hour.